 Thinking of deploying or improving your TPM system?

 My colleagues and I have developed an 11 Step TPM system to support organisations deploy TPM effectively.
-It is set out in the diagram below:

 These steps are carefully designed to ensure there is a focus on: